How to Install MySQL on Ubuntu 24.04

 Before you begin:

-MySQL is available in the default APT repositories on Ubuntu 24.04 and you can install a specific release version using PPA repositories.
-In the following steps, update the server package index and install the latest MySQL database server version on your server.
+MySQL is available in the default APT repositories on Ubuntu 24.04, and you can install a specific release version using PPA repositories.
+To install MySQL server on Ubuntu 24.04, follow the steps to update the server package index and install the latest MySQL database server version on your server.

 1. Update the server package index.